EmperDeon/Organizer/README.md

 - Moving tabs does not affect storage

 ### TODO
-- Add markdown syntax highlighting and toolbar
+- Next: Add markdown syntax highlighting and toolbar

 - Themes [Light, Dark] as default,